CovidTrail/covidtrail.github.io/index.md

 * Users can sign up or login.
 * Users can check in regarding their symptoms, and update it accordingly.
-* Users will eventually be able to upload their vaccination cards
+* Users can upload their vaccination cards and vaccine card information

 Our deployed website can be found on: [CovidTrail](https://covidtrail.meteorapp.com)